-Further detail is provided within the Provision for Electric Vehicle Charging Points for Development Supplementary Planning Document.
+Further detail is provided within the Promotion of Electric Vehicles and Associated Charging Infrastructure Provision for Electric Vehicle Charging Points for Development Supplementary Planning Document.

 Cycle and Mobility Scooter Parking Provision

 Adequate and secure vehicle and cycle and mobility scooter parking facilities should be provided to serve the needs of the proposed development.
 Such facilities should be well designed and convenient to use.
 The level of provision should be in accordance with Appendix E and their design should be in accordance with the guidance set out in Local Transport Note 1/20 Cycle infrastructure and Design.
 Where applicable, mobility scooter parking should be provided as set out in Appendix E.